โš–๏ธ Airport Comparison Tool

 ๐Ÿข Terminal Information

 Floyd Bennett Memorial Airport (GFL), also known as Warren County Airport, is a premier general aviation facility located in Queensbury, New York, approximately three miles northeast of Glens Falls.
 Positioned as the 'Gateway to the Adirondacks,' the airport serves as a critical infrastructure asset for the southern Adirondack Mountains and the popular Lake George tourism region.
-The facility features a substantial aviation infrastructure, including multiple runways and a newly renovated passenger terminal, providing professional access for business leaders, private pilots, and seasonal visitors.
+The facility maintains a substantial aviation infrastructure, including multiple runways and a newly renovated passenger terminal, providing professional access for business leaders, private pilots, and seasonal visitors.
 The terminal facilities at Floyd Bennett Memorial offer a modern and upscale experience tailored to the needs of the general aviation community.
 The airport's primary Fixed Base Operator (FBO), Rich Air, provides a comprehensive range of services within a spacious and well-appointed lobby.
 Inside, travelers find essential amenities such as high-speed Wi-Fi, a comfortable pilot lounge, and a dedicated briefing room for flight planning.
 The facility also features executive conference rooms and a large lobby equipped with HD televisions, ensuring a professional environment for both short stops and extended stays.
 As a dedicated general aviation hub, GFL does not host regularly scheduled commercial airline services.
 Instead, it specializes in accommodating private jets, charter flights, and recreational pilots who wish to avoid the congestion of larger metropolitan hubs.
 The FBO provides full-service fueling (100LL and Jet A), extensive heated hangar space, and professional ground handling services.
 The airport is also a significant base for flight training and serves as a vital link for emergency medical flights and search and rescue operations in the rugged terrain of northern New York.
 Ground transportation from Floyd Bennett Memorial Airport is well-coordinated, with rental car agencies such as Hertz and Enterprise providing vehicle deliveries directly to the FBO.
 Taxis and ride-sharing services are also readily available to transport passengers to the nearby resorts of Lake George, the historic Saratoga Race Course, and the various business centers of the Upper Hudson Valley.
 Ample parking is situated just steps from the terminal building.
 Whether serving as a base for exploring the Adirondack Park or providing a convenient entry point for regional business, Floyd Bennett Memorial Airport remains a cornerstone of Warren County's connectivity and economic development.

 ๐Ÿ”„ Connection Tips